The Developmental Disabilities Assistance

 The Developmental Disabilities Assistance and Bill of Rights Act of 2000

-The text of The Developmental Disabilities Assistance and Bill of Rights Act of 2000 can be read online at Administration for Children and Families (US Department of Health and Human Services) Web site.
+The text of The Developmental Disabilities Assistance and Bill of Rights Act of 2000 can be read online at Administration for Community Living (US Department of Health and Human Services) Web site.

 Index of DD Act-Related Documents: